About this Session

 Standout roles for Emily also include Jellylorum in Cats, and Winifred Banks in Mary Poppins, both with Loreto College.
 Additionally, Emily has been studying music since the age of 6, and has played in numerous instrumental ensembles on the piano, guitar, and clarinet.
 Emily’s love for music has led to her teaching and musically directing multiple musicals in the past.
 Emily is happy to bring her enthusiasm for the dance and musicality of Sideshow to the stage.

-Erin is currently in her first year of uni after graduating from Glenunga International High School in 2017.
+Erin is currently in her final year of her university studies after graduating from Glenunga International High School in 2017.
 Throughout her school years, she was involved in numerous Musical Theatre productions - from The Wizard of Oz to The Little Mermaid.
 She has played the roles of Evillene (The Wicked Witch of the West) (The Wiz), Elphaba (Wicked), The Sour Kangaroo (Seussical The Musical), Rafiki (The Lion King), and Ursula (The Little Mermaid).
 She was also involved in the Young Adelaide Voices choir, and was a member of the Rising Star Academy whilst growing up in South Africa.
 Erin has been doing weekly singing lessons for the past couple of years, and is excited to see how her vocal and performance skills will continue to develop going forward.
+She has performed at a number of open mic nights in recent years and is looking forward to performing more often.

 Finnegan is 16 years old and has loved performing from a young age.
 He has developed his passion for music and theatre as a company member of Pelican Productions and since he was 7 years old has played 13 lead roles in their musicals and shows.